Raymond112514/Machine-Translation-with-Attention/README.md

 Sample 6
 > Predicted: the light is closed
 True: the lid is closed

+From the results, we see that the model yield certain level of success in the sense that the model is able to translate certain sentences correctly.
+In the case of incorrect translation, the model is able to use words that are contextually close or relevant.